marcutudor79/snake-with-computer-vision/README.md

 Perequisites:

-tested on: python 3.8 or newer should work on: python 3 or newer
+tested on: python 3.8 or newer, but should work on: python 3 or newer

 installed with pip: